-Thanks to a grant from the Andrew W. Mellon foundation, CMU has also hosted an annual, week-long DH Literacy Summer Workshop since 2015.
+Thanks to a grant from the Andrew W. Mellon foundation, CMU hosted an annual, week-long DH Literacy Summer Workshop from 2015-2019.

 Beyond CMU, the University of Pittsburgh offers a robust series of digital tool and methods in its ULS / iSchool Digital Scholarship Workshops series.

-As part of supporting the adoption of DH tools and methods, dSHARP provides funding for HASTAC (Humanities, Arts, Science, and Technology Alliance and Collaboratory) graduate fellowships each year.
-The Andrew W. mellon DH/TEL grant has also supported DH Fellows in the Dietrich College of Humanities and Social Sciences.
+As part of supporting the adoption of DH tools and methods, dSHARP provided funding for HASTAC (Humanities, Arts, Science, and Technology Alliance and Collaboratory) graduate fellowships in 2017 and 2018.
+The Andrew W. mellon DH/TEL grant supported DH Fellows in the Dietrich College of Humanities and Social Sciences from 2016-2018.
 Graduate students associated with the center include:

 - Susan Grunewald (2018)

 - Pierce Williams (2017)